EliahKagan/codegraph/README.md

 care of that but `pipenv` doesn't).
 Graphviz 3.0.0 or higher is recommended, to avoid [scaling problems](https://github.com/EliahKagan/codegraph/issues/5).
-(Using `conda` instead of `pipenv` may be the easiest way to get a new version of GraphViz on some systems.)
+(Using `conda` instead of `pipenv` may be the easiest way to get a new version of Graphviz on some systems.)

 Then run: